ayanamidev/tornado-cash-liquid-staking/README.md

 ## Economics

 - The relayer asks for $TORN to be locked and emits a staked version of the tokens.
-- A share of the relay fees is used buyback $Torn distributed to governance stakers.
+- A share of the relay fees is used buyback $TORN distributed to governance stakers.
-- The profits are distributed to $Torn liquid staking token holders.
+- The profits are distributed to $TORN liquid staking token holders.
 - The operator is incentivized to keep the infrastructure operational by taking a % of the the revenues.